Applying for Grants & Fellowships

 - Apply to the UNCF for a grant if you’re planning on attending an Historically Black College or University (HBCU)

 A fellowship is a short-term program that usually lasts a few months, but sometimes can last over a year.
-Fellowship programs are often for students who are more advanced in their studies or have a speciality in mind.
+Fellowship programs are often for students who are more advanced in their studies or have a speciality in mind for post-graduate studies or their career.
 A fellowship is centered around the professional development of each “fellow” and is usually sponsored by a school or specific department within the school.
 This may include increased responsibility - but also more one-on-one development, a stipend, and sometimes even health insurance.

 If you are already enrolled in college or a specific educational program, research your institution to see if they offer any types of fellowships or internships.
 UC Berkeley, GoGrad and CareerOneStop also have great databases to begin your search!